-The search will be restricted to the information that justified the search in the first place.

-General searches of school property (including personal items found in and on school property) may be conducted at any time when there is reasonable suspicion for school officials to believe that something violates the law or school rules is on school property.
-This search of school property may be made without the student being present.

-Illegal items (firearms, explosive devices, weapons, tobacco, alcohol, drugs) or other possessions reasonably determined to be a threat to the safety, security of others, or might possibly interfere with school purposes shall be seized by school officials.

-Items that are used to disrupt or interfere with the educational process may be temporarily removed from a student's person.

-A student's person and/or effects (e.g., cell phone, backpack, etc.) may be searched by school employees when there is reasonable suspicion to believe that the student has on his/her person or in his/her effects illegal items or other items that may interfere with any school purpose.
-School employees may search motor vehicles parked on school property when there is individualized and reasonable suspicion that the search of a student's effects will yield evidence of misconduct.
+- The search will be restricted to the information that justified the search in the first place. - General searches of school property (including personal items found in and on school property) may be conducted at any time when there is reasonable suspicion for school officials to believe that something violates the law or school rules is on school property.
+This search of school property may be made without the scholar being present. - Illegal items (firearms, explosive devices, weapons, tobacco, alcohol, drugs) or other possessions reasonably determined to be a threat to the safety, security of others, or might possibly interfere with school purposes shall be seized by school officials. - Items that are used to disrupt or interfere with the educational process may be temporarily removed from a scholar's person. - A scholar's person and/or effects (e.g., cell phone, backpack, etc.) may be searched by school employees when there is reasonable suspicion to believe that the scholar has on his/her person or in his/her effects illegal items or other items that may interfere with any school purpose. - School employees may search motor vehicles parked on school property when there is individualized and reasonable suspicion that the search of a scholar's effects will yield evidence of misconduct.

-Student Interviews
+Scholar Interviews

-School officials may question and/or interview students regarding matters related to the health, safety and welfare of students and staff without limitation.
-If the School receives a request from local law enforcement authorities to interview a student, depending on the circumstances surrounding the request, the parent may not be contacted prior to such interviews.
-However, the parent will be contacted if a student interviewed is then subject to discipline for violation of the School's behavioral standards and expectations.
+School officials may question and/or interview scholars regarding matters related to the health, safety, and welfare of scholars and staff without limitation.
+If the school receives a request from local law enforcement authorities to interview a scholar, depending on the circumstances surrounding the request, the parent may not be contacted prior to such interviews.
+However, the parent will be contacted if a scholar interviewed is then subject to discipline for violation of the school's behavioral standards and expectations.